 Onscreen, Bob was known for his quick one-liners and tongue-in-cheek asides, inspiring future performers like Woody Allen with his unique comedic style.
 Although, he starred in many popular films on his own, Bob's name became forever linked with his most frequent comedic partner, Bing Crosby, and the names of Hope and Crosby have since become synonymous with that of a perfect partnership.
 Although Bob was never awarded a competitive Oscar for any individual performance, he became famous as the original Oscar host, hosting the award ceremony a record 18 times and setting the standard for every host that has followed in his wake.
 If you've never seen this legend of comedy at work, it's time to familiarize yourself with the one and only Bob Hope.

-FYI: I chose the order of my Bob Hope top 10 by considering each film's importance in Bob’s overall career, the size/importance of his role in them, and their overall popularity today as evidenced by their ratings on sites like IMDB, Netflix, and Rotten Tomatoes.
+I chose the order of my Bob Hope top 10 by considering each film's importance in Bob’s overall career, the size/importance of his role in them, and their overall popularity today as evidenced by their ratings on sites like IMDb and Rotten Tomatoes.
 Naturally, feel free to watch them in any order you like (this is merely a recommended top ten).
 You might watch them in the order listed here, chronologically (like I did), or in a way that corresponds with your own movie tastes.
-If you discover your favorite Bob Hope film is missing, feel free to post a comment explaining why you would recommend it.

 Top 10 Bob Hope Films